marcurdy/dfir-toolset/LinuxProfileCreation.md

 *You might need to find the specific binaries off a site like rpm.pbone.net *ex. http://rpm.pbone.net/index.php3/stat/4/idpl/26992674/dir/redhat_el_6/

-**On any system, we need linux source code to build the dwarf module.
+**Offline, fetch the Volatility source code to build the dwarf module.
 * git clone https://github.com/volatilityfoundation/volatility.git
 * cd volatility/tools/
 * copy the linux tree to the above VM
-* Within linux/, type make to produce module.dwarf
+**Back in the VM within the copied linux/, type make to produce module.dwarf
 * cp /boot/System.map-* .
 * zip <Distro><version>-profile.zip module.dwarf System.map*

-**Copy the zip to the Global lab server under \Software\LimeLinuxMemoryDump\

 **This is your volatility profile.
 Put it in the volatility/plugins/overlaps/linux